 "I shouldn’t have tangled you into this."
 Mia sighs.
 "We go down, see why you have this feeling."

 "We are gonna have to find another stairwell."
-She says.
+She says after surveying the area.

 "This way."
-I say as I bolt through a door labeled 'FL89'.
+I say as I bolt through a door labelled 'FL89.'

 "Wait!"
 Mia attempts to call my attention.

 I run into what seems to be a narrow set of walls.
-They are cracked and leaning to the right.
+They’re cracked and leaning to the right.
 It seems to me like the structure broke at one time and ended up becoming a part of the sands of the Badlands.

-Mia sighs disgruntled.
-She didn't expect this situation, who ever could though.
+Mia sighs, disgruntled.
+She didn’t expect this situation.
+Who could?
 I sit down and sigh.
 She sits beside me.
-I wrap my arm over her and pull her close to me.
-The heat from eachother makes the area comfortable for me.
+I wrap my arm around her and pull her close to me.
+The heat from each other makes the area comfortable for me.
+Despite the dire situation, there's something grounding about having her this close—her presence feels like a lifeline in the suffocating uncertainty.
+I never thought much about what I wanted beyond survival, but in moments like this, I wonder if Mia is becoming something more to me than just an ally.

 "Any ideas?"
 She asks.